webprofusion/certify-docs/docs/script-hooks.md

 **Do not store scripts under the C:\Program Files\CertifyTheWeb\* folder.
 File stored there will be deleted next time you update the app**

+All scripts should be refined and tested in a staging environment before use in production.

 ## Scripting Basics

 Here is a sample PowerShell script which demonstrates a few commonly accessed pieces of information: